WebDevJasonCameron/LearningWebDev_REACT/ReadMe.md

 # REACT Initial Training

+# 2022 09 24 | Resource

+Check out reactrouter.com for helpful code.
+One thing that seems to fairly recent is that change from using the word "switch" to the word "routes" within this code.
+"Switch" is no longer supported.
+It took some thought (Go Brain!) to realize that it isn't that complicated.
+You have "router," then "routes" then "route."
+The instructor also broke the code into three lines when it really could be done in just one.
+That line should look like: `<Route path='/pathName' element={<Register />} />` .

+---

 # 2022 09 23 | Library added

 Using `yarn add react-router-dom` I downloaded a library for the YT course on creating a blog app.
 This was used for the top menu.
 This required me to install yarn using the `sudo npm install --global yarn` command.
 Afterwards, the router took a few minutes to download.